gwosc-tutorial/gwosc-catalog/README.md

 * `luminosity_distance`: The luminosity distance to the source.
 * `redshift`: The calculated redshift.
 * `network_matched_filter_snr`: The network Signal to Noise Ratio of the Matched Filtering.
-* `far`: The False Alarm Rate of the detection in events per year.
-* `p_astro`: The probability of astronomical origin, assuming a compact binary.

 Other values for `name` are permitted but will generate a warning message.